These Foolish Things (Remind Me of You)

 "These Foolish Things (Remind Me of You)" is a standard with lyrics by Eric Maschwitz, writing under the pseudonym Holt Marvell, and music by Jack Strachey, both Englishmen.
 Harry Link, an American, sometimes appears as a co-writer; his input was probably limited to an alternative "middle eight" (bridge) which many performers prefer.

 It is one of a group of "Mayfair songs", like "A Nightingale Sang in Berkeley Square".
 Maschwitz wrote the song under his pen name, Holt Marvell, at the behest of Joan Carr for a late-evening revue broadcast by the BBC.
 The copyright was lodged in 1936.
-According to the Oxford Dictionary of National Biography, British cabaret singer Jean Ross, with whom Maschwitz had a youthful liaison, was the muse for the song.
+British cabaret singer Jean Ross, with whom Maschwitz had a youthful liaison, is often credited as the muse for the song.

 Creation

 Although Maschwitz's wife Hermione Gingold speculated in her autobiography that the haunting jazz standard was written for either herself or actress Anna May Wong, Maschwitz himself contradicted such claims.
 Maschwitz instead cited "fleeting memories of [a] young love" as inspiring the song.
 Most sources, including the Oxford Dictionary of National Biography, posit cabaret singer Jean Ross, with whom Maschwitz had a youthful romantic liaison, as the muse for the song.